SEMICeu/documentation/README.md

 More specifically, the consumers' access to the content of these repositories is facilitated through [GitHub Pages](https://pages.github.com/), a service offered to render webpages stored in a repository.

 Since these repositories were created before an automated artefact generation tooling was applied, the repositories are set up and organised with the assumption that the content of the repository is manually created.

-The original source code for the *toolchain* has not been designed with this publication design in mind, therefore editors are today required to manually collect the generated artefacts and store them in the appropriate data specification repository.
+The full integration of this publication design in the automation requires adaptations to the automation and the organisation and setup of the data specification repositories.
-It is future work to reduce this manual activity.
+This is future work.
+Therefore editors are today required to manually collect the generated artefacts and store them in the appropriate data specification repository.